zhiyanfoo/caltech-machine-learning/Readme.md

 # Caltech's Machine Learning Course

 ## What is this?
 A collection of answers to [Caltech's Machine Learning Course](https://work.caltech.edu/telecourse.html) by Professor Yaser Abu-Mostafa and, more importantly, the code used to arrive at the said answers.
 Also included is a script to download the material needed for completing the course.
 The course material was not included in this repository due to the course's restriction on the redistribution of its material.
+However you should take a look at the [problem sets](https://work.caltech.edu/homeworks.html) to understand why the code does what it does.

 ## Requirements